The Schoolhouse

 For more information or access to the photos and literature used to build this educational activity, please see the following page for the references.

-Learn about the Field and Stream TeamFind out more about who, what, where, when, why, and how the Field and Stream Rescue Team is, check out our equipment, and sign up for our volunteer email list or grab a FSRT Volunteer Form to be prepared for our next event!
+Find out more about who the Field and Stream Rescue Team is and what we do, check out our equipment, browse past event photos, and sign up for our volunteer email list or grab a FSRT Volunteer Form to be prepared for our next event!

 Community EngagementLooking for current and upcoming events?
 Do you have an idea for a clean-up event or invasive species removal in the Halton Region?
 Talk to one of our Team Members at the schoolhouse!